isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

     - How did our swag go over?
         - Did we have enough/too much?
     - Contests
-        - Did the contest(s) effectively build our brand and connecting with our target audience?
+        - Did the contest(s/index.html.md) effectively build our brand and connecting with our target audience?
 - When the list is received from conference, the list will be shared with team & uploaded to SFDC campaign by Mktg OPS.
      - Records that are part of an existing named Account will be assigned to the named Account Owner by default.
 - Data integrity is everyone's responsibility and we ask if you see that an `Account` you own and the **Account Name** does not match what is listed in Salesforce, please correct to match.